 Joint Publication of RFC KPIs

-The RFCs provide a harmonised overview of the figures of their commonly KPIs available on this website.
+The RFCs provide a harmonised overview of the figures of their commonly KPIs available below.

-You may choose the year of your interest by clicking on the icons below:
+You may choose the year of your interest by clicking on the icons:

 The KPIs reflect the performance of each individual RFC, therefore, when comparing the figures of various RFCs, the specificities of each one have to be considered.
 Each RFC may apply any additional KPIs, which are published in their annual reports on their websites and/or on the Customer Information Platform (CIP), where applicable.